I212 Waiver Attorneys in Houston, TX

 Twenty years: Ordered to be removed from the U.S. more than once

 - Illegally reentered or attempted to reenter the U.S after more than a year of unlawful presence, or after an order of removal.

-An I212 waiver may grant you the opportunity to reapply for reentry into the United States, but it has its limitations.
+An I212 waiver may grant you the opportunity to reapply for re-entry into the United States, but it has its limitations.
 The wavier only permits you to apply for admission and is not enough to gain lawful admission into the country.
-If you are granted the waiver, you previous visa status will not be restored.
+If you are granted the waiver, your previous visa status will not be restored.
 You will be required to apply for a new visa after the I212 is granted.

 The waiver is also not enough if you are inadmissible on other grounds.
 If other factors result in inadmissibility, you may have to file for other waivers.
 For example, you acquired too much unlawful presence that results in your inadmissibility.
 You would have to file a 601A waiver for unlawful presence along with an I212.

 Anytime you are dealing with the United States immigration system; you should have an attorney on your side.
 The process is too complex, and there is too much room for error to go about it on your own.
-An immigration attorney can guide you through the process and ensure it goes as smooth as possible.
+An immigration attorney can guide you through the process and ensure it goes as smoothly as possible.

 I-212 Readmission after Deportation | U.S. Citizenship and Immigration Services– Follow this link to learn more about I212 waivers.
 You can gain access to an in-depth instruction form and find out where to file.
 The information can be found on the U.S Citizenship and Immigration Services website.